U.S. investigators point to China in Marriott hack affecting 500 million guests

 “If offered evidence, the relevant Chinese departments will carry out investigations according to the law.
 We firmly object to making groundless accusations on the issue of cybersecurity,” spokesman Geng Shuang said at a press briefing when asked about the Marriott allegations.

-News of the breach prompted several U.S. government officials to announce investigations, including New York Attorney General Barbara Underwood, Maryland Attorney General Brian Frosh and Pennsylvania Attorney General Josh Shapiro.
+News of the breach prompted announcements of investigations by several U.S. officials, including New York Attorney General Barbara Underwood (D), Maryland Attorney General Brian E. Frosh (D) and Pennsylvania Attorney General Josh Shapiro (D).
 Several members of Congress also publicly demanded answers.

-Privacy advocates long have warned that travel data can provide remarkably precise insights into the lifestyles, tastes and personal relationships of individuals, but the industry has lagged behind others, such as banking, in securing information against hackers.
+Privacy advocates long have warned that travel data can provide remarkably precise insights into the lifestyles, tastes and personal relationships of individuals, but the travel industry has lagged behind others, such as banking, in securing information against hackers.

 Taylor Telford and Anna Fifeld in Beijing contributed to this report.